-Step 2: Loan Agreement
+Step 1: Negotiating the Loan Agreement

 In the end, it is the goal of the investor/lender as well as the platform to facilitate loan agreements that returns both principal and interest to the lender.

 When the loan amount has been transferred from the lenders to the platform, the platform will transfer it to the borrower.
-This transaction settles the loan agreement and the amount transferred is now owed to the lenders and is to be paid back according to the terms agreed upon in the loan contract – e.g. time frame (duration), interest rate, type of loan, securities, and rules on how to act if the borrower misses payments or do not pay back the loan on the terms agreed in the contract.
+This transaction settles the loan agreement and the amount transferred is now owed to the lenders and is to be paid back according to the terms agreed upon in the loan contract – for example time frame (duration), interest rate, type of loan, securities, and rules on how to act if the borrower misses payments or do not pay back the loan on the terms agreed in the contract.

-When the loan amount has been received and the agreement is settled, this becomes the principal, which is the total amount owed to the investors.
-The repayment amount to the investors is composed of two components: The interest and the instalment/principal payments.
+When the loan amount has been received by the borrower and the agreement is settled, the received amount becomes the principal, which is the total amount owed to the investors.
+The amount that needs to be paid back to the investors/lenders is composed of two components: The interest and the instalment/principal payments.

 The instalments reduce the amount due according to the loan contract and are usually paid evenly in instalments monthly (amortizing loan), quarterly (serial loan) or the total amount at the end of the loan (interest-only loan).
 This is specified by the type and duration of the loan.

 The interest is usually paid at the same time as the principal payments and consists of the costs for borrowing the money.
-The P2P lending platform is keeping track of the payments specified in the loan agreement between the borrower and lender.
+The peer-to-peer lending platform is keeping track of the payments specified in the loan agreement between the borrower and lender.
 The platform’s earnings/fees for facilitating the payments are usually tied to the interest.
 This creates a healthy incentive for the platform to secure the payment of interest to the lenders and makes sure that the platform does not only focus on facilitating as many loans as possible but also on fulfilling the loan to the last payment.

-Below you will see an example of interest payments and instalments on a small loan of a million dollars, with interests of 6.95% and a duration of 24 months paid back in annuities:
+Below you will see an example of interest payments and instalments on a loan of a million dollars, with interests of 6.95% and a duration of 24 months paid back in annuities: